Counting Lines with Vinberg's algorithm: Abstract graphs

 \warning \latin{A priori}, unlike the case of smooth models, we cannot claim that the inequality $(\graph',\CK')\prec(\graph,\CK)$ implies the inclusion $\sat(\graph',\CK')\subset\sat(\graph,\CK)$, as the smaller lattice may contain extra lines that are inhibited by some extra exceptional divisors in the larger one.
 As a simple example, we have

-the second saturation has an exceptional divisor completing $\bA_3$ to $\tA_4$.
+Indeed, denoting by $\kappa:=e_1'+e_2'+e_3'$ the fundamental cycle of the first summand $\tA_2$ and by $e_i$, the basis elements in the second summand, we have that \roster* \item $l:=\kappa-e_1-e_2$ must be a line in $\sat(\tA_2\oplus\bA_2)$, whereas \item $e:=\kappa-e_1-e_2-e_3$ is an exceptional divisor in $\sat(\tA_2\oplus\bA_3)$; \endroster even though $l$ is still in the second lattice, it is not a line as $l\cdot e<0$.
 Even more striking \autoref{rem.kum.sing} below shows that the number of lines may decrease when the lattice is extended.
 This renders the study of surfaces with singular points more difficult.
 For example, any validity criteria based on the absence of extra lines of a certain kind (\eg, the type of the full graph) are \emph{not} hereditary and must be avoided.
 Besides, \emph{until the very end of the computation}, we cannot try to reduce the overcounting by using any sorting based on the full configuration $\sat(\graph,\CK)$: only the lines explicitly contained in~$\graph$ can be taken into account.
 We give more details of these technical problems in Appendices~\ref{S.basicalg}, \ref{S.Msigma},~\ref{S:largepencils}. \endwarning